armenghazaryann/chess_ai/Readme.md

 1. **Selection:**
 - **Objective:** Traverse the tree from the root to a leaf node using a policy that balances exploration and exploitation.
 - **Process:** At each node, select the child with the highest UCB1 score or based on weighted Lc0 evaluations.
-- **Integration with Lc0:** During selection, moves are prioritized using a combination of Lc0 scores and UCB1 values, with 0.5 weights for each evaluation
+- **Integration with Lc0:** During selection, moves are prioritized using a combination of Lc0 scores and UCB1 values, with 0.6 weight for Lc0 evaluation and 0.4 for UCB1 evaluation

 2. **Expansion:**
 - **Objective:** Expand the tree by adding one or more child nodes representing possible moves from the selected leaf node.